Muaizo/QR-Code-Generator/README.md

 Adjust the options in the opts object to customize the appearance and quality of the generated QR codes.

 **Dependencies**
-Express: A fast, unopinionated, minimalist web framework for Node.js.
+**Express**: A fast, unopinionated, minimalist web framework for Node.js.
-qrcode: A library to generate QR codes in various formats
+**qrcode**: A library to generate QR codes in various formats

 **License**
 This project is licensed under the MIT License.